-(To be sent within 14 days of date of receipt of letter of claim)

-] and the enclosures on [date of receipt].

-will reply to you substantively soon.

-he claim, to state his position, (e.g.

-naking full payment of your/your client's claim

-nd will reply to you on quantum soon.

-nd will reply to you on liability soon.

-proceedings.]

-You may proceed to send Dr XX a letter of

-r letter of claim.
-We propose using one of the
+Sample Acknowledgement of Letter of Claim (To be s ent within 14 days of date of receipt of letter of claim) [Claimant] [Address] Dear Sin r, [Headin g e.g. as per letter of claim] We ackı nowledge receipt of your letter dated [] and the enclosures on [date of receipt].
+We are investigating your/your client's claim and will reply to you substantively soon. [or, if th ne defendant is ready to take a position on the claim, to state his position, (e.g. We adm nit both liability and quantum and will be making full payment of your/your client's claim 4 days. or We adm nit liability and are investigating quantum and will reply to you on quantum soon. or We adm nit quantum and are investigating liability and will reply to you on liability soon.
+[To state e if a third party is being brought into the proceedings.]
+We agr ree to use Dr XX as single joint expert.
+You may proceed to send Dr XX a letter of ment. [or ect to all the listed medical experts in your letter of claim.
+We propose using one of the ng medical experts: